jakoch/awesome-composer/README.md

 - [Composer Exclusive Install](https://github.com/erickskrauch/composer-exclusive-install) - Prevents more than one install or update operation at a time.
 - [Composer-Downloads-Plugin](https://github.com/civicrm/composer-downloads-plugin) - Lightweight mechanism to download external resources (ZIP/TAR files) with only a `url` and `path`.
 - [Private-Composer-Installer](https://github.com/ffraenz/private-composer-installer) - Install helper outsourcing sensitive keys from the package URL into environment variables.
+- [CycloneDX-PHP-Composer](https://github.com/CycloneDX/cyclonedx-php-composer) - Creates a [CycloneDX](https://cyclonedx.org/) "Software Bill-of-Materials" (SBOM) for the dependencies of a project.
+The SBOM enables dependency monitoring and risk analysis by [OWASP DependencyTrack](https://dependencytrack.org/).

 ## Tools